Azure/iot-plugandplay-models-tools/clients/dotnet/Microsoft.IoT.ModelsRepository.CommandLine/readme.md

 ### Install the dmr-client command line tool

-The repository command line tool is published on [NuGet](https://www.nuget.org/packages/Microsoft.IoT.ModelsRepository.CommandLine) and requires `dotnet sdk 3.1` or `dotnet sdk 5.0`.
+The Device Models Repository command line tool (aka `dmr-client`) is published on [NuGet](https://www.nuget.org/packages/Microsoft.IoT.ModelsRepository.CommandLine) and requires `dotnet sdk 3.1` or `dotnet sdk 5.0`.
+> Note .NET 6 is not yet supported.

 You can use the `dotnet` command line via the  `dotnet tool install` command to install `dmr-client`.
 The following is an example to install `dmr-client` as a global tool: